lskatz/awesome-bioinformatics-education/README.md

 ## Contents

-I am relying on the github interface for the ToC navigation.
+* I am relying on the GitHub interface for the ToC navigation.

 ## Full courses